 With Google getting over 100 billion searches each month, finding a way to attract people to your site and convert them is becoming more challenging than ever.
 The key for small business is to develop a landing page that optimizes their ability to connect, and form relationships with, each new visitor.

-The most successful landing pages are built with key structures that catch interest and drive conversions.
+The most successful landing pages and sales funnels are built with key structures that catch interest and drive conversions.
 To illustrate these key structures, I have put together a list of six examples of the best in landing page design.
 Let’s look at each one and discover how their success can become yours.

 Invite Them To Stay By Making It Harder To Leave: Nanigans